andrew/ultimate-awesome/README.md

 - [awesome-zettelkasten](https://github.com/fhoehl/awesome-zettelkasten) - A list of awesome Zettelkasten resources.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
+- [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
+This collection aims to help users and developers make the most out of their HyperOS devices.
 - [awesome-raycast](https://github.com/j3lte/awesome-raycast) - Automated list of all Raycast extensions.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
 - [awesome-real-time-AI](https://github.com/Kyrie-Zhao/awesome-real-time-AI) - This is a list of awesome edgeAI inference related papers.